 and operating requirements established by regional and national regulatory administrations.
-The PMD
+The PHY

 specification establishes minimum technical requirements for interoperability, based upon established regulations

 at the time this standard was issued.
 These regulations are subject to revision or may be superseded.